OpenEvalProject/evals/manuscripts/elife-87258/v1/manuscript.md

 **Figure 5.:** (A−B'') Adult brains showing increased TRE-dsRed (an AP-1 reporter) expression at 24 hr after TBI.
 (C−D'') Overexpression of Pvr in astrocytes leads to upregulated dsREd expression compared with control flies.
 Scale bar = 100 μm.
 (E−F'') Knockdown of Pvr in astrocytes causes downregulation of dsRed expression compared with control flies after TBI.
 (G−H'') Overexpression of Pvr and knockdown of Jra at the same time in astrocytes causes downregulation of dsRed and Mmp1 after TBI compared with controls.
 (I−J'') Overexpression of Pvr and knockdown of kay in astrocytes at the same time causes downregulation of dsRed and Mmp1 after TBI compared with controls.
 (K, L) Quantification of Mmp1 (K) and dsRed (L) intensity.
 Results are means ± SEM. **p<0.01, ***p<0.001, Student’s t-tests.

-## Disruption of endocytosis and endocytic trafficking enhances Pvr, AP-1, and Mmp1 upregulation upon TBI
+### Disruption of endocytosis and endocytic trafficking enhances Pvr, AP-1, and Mmp1 upregulation upon TBI

 How was the Pvr signaling induced by TBI regulated?
 It has been shown that VEGFR2 endocytosis proceeds in a clathrin-dependent manner (Simons et al., 2016).
 During clathrin-dependent endocytosis, scission needs Cdc42-interacting protein 4 (Cip4) to recruit dynamin and Wiskott–Aldrich syndrome protein (WASp), the activator of the Arp2/3 complex that mediates actin polymerization and promotes the movement of newly formed clathrin-coated vesicles (Brüser and Bogdan, 2017).
 VEGFRs are transmembrane RTKs that are activated when they locate at the cell membrane (Simons et al., 2016).
 We first investigated whether endocytosis is involved in Pvr signaling upon TBI.
 Shibire (shi) encodes a GTPase called dynamin that is responsible for fission of the vesicle from the membrane (van der Bliek and Meyerowitz, 1991).
 We analyzed the effect of endocytosis on Pvr signaling by blocking the activity of dynamin with a temperature-sensitive mutant, shits, in astrocytes.
 Interestingly, both Pvr (Figure 6A, B and E) and TRE-dsRed (Figure 6C, D and F) intensities were increased at 4 hr after TBI when dynamin activity was blocked at the non-permissive 32°C. As a control, expression of nLacZ under the same conditions as mutated dynamin did not exhibit a significant difference in the intensities of Pvr and TRE-dsRed at the permissive 23°C and the non-permissive 32°C after TBI (Figure 6A, B, E and F).
 These results suggest that Pvr signaling is facilitated when endocytosis is blocked.

 ![Figure 6.](https://cdn.elifesciences.org/articles/87258/elife-87258-fig6-v1.jpg)

 **Figure 6.:** (A, B) Representative Pvr immunostaining (green), dsRed (magenta), and β-gal intensity (gray) in control animals (TRE-dsRed;R86E01-Gal4>UAS-nLacZ) at 4 hr after TBI.
 All images are projections of 25–30 μm immunostaining slices (one image per 1 μm slice).
-(C, D) Representative Pvr immunostaining (green), dsRed (magenta), and Mmp1 intensity (gray) in shi-expressing animals (TRE-dsRed;R86E01-Gal4>tsUAS-shi) at 4 hr after TBI.
-For thermogenetic inactivation of dynamin, flies after TBI were incubated at intermittent temperature at 32°C (32°C for 30 min, and then back to 23°C for 30 min, for four rounds, 4 hr in total) until dissection. (tsE, F) Quantification of Pvr and dsRed intensity in different genotypes.
+(C, D) Representative Pvr immunostaining (green), dsRed (magenta), and Mmp1 intensity (gray) in shits-expressing animals (TRE-dsRed;R86E01-Gal4>UAS-shits) at 4 hr after TBI.
+For thermogenetic inactivation of dynamin, flies after TBI were incubated at intermittent temperature at 32°C (32°C for 30 min, and then back to 23°C for 30 min, for four rounds, 4 hr in total) until dissection.
+(E, F) Quantification of Pvr and dsRed intensity in different genotypes.
 Results are means ± SEM (*p<0.05).

 In addition to Pvr, results from our transcription profiling analysis also revealed upregulation of the expression of actin dynamics and endocytic trafficking genes including Arpc2, cpa, and cpb following TBI (Supplementary files 1 and 2).
 To explore whether endocytic trafficking genes are involved in the injury response in astrocytes, we analyzed Mmp1 and TRE-dsRed expression when inhibiting the expression of Arpc2, cpa, or cpb.
 Interestingly, TBI-induced Mmp1 levels were further increased after knockdown of each of the three (Figure 7A–D and O); consistently, TRE-dsRed expression was also increased after knockdown of cpa or cpb (Figure 7H–K and P).
 These results indicate that genes involved in endocytosis and endocytic trafficking normally inhibit induction of AP-1 and Mmp1 by TBI in astrocytes.